 The list included 142 volumes of the History of Rome by Titus Livius from which only 35 are known today, the full version of Cicero’s treatises “De Re Publica” from which only small parts have survived modern days, and numerous other ancient manuscripts.

 According to legend, Ivan the Terrible hid the collection somewhere in Moscow, but after his death in 1584, no one could say where it was and did it even exist.
-Can you imagine how much it would change history if it is ever discovered?
+Can you imagine how much it would change history if this most valuable of lost treasures is ever discovered?

 6. The Amber Room